teuben/teunix/Install/KFocus_22.04.md

    * No TPM is used, ubuntu uses **luks**.
 See https://kfocus.org/wf/recovery.html#bkm_use_chroot_to
    * It should be noted that ubuntu's *vault* uses CryFS, EncFS or gocryptfs.
 2. Add a swap partition, 4GB.
 The system also comes with the usual (small, 512MB) EFI partition.
-3. ??? the website seems to claim one could configure the right side USB-C for power too ???
+3. Some website seems to claim one could configure the right side USB-C for power too.
+Not true, but you can convert barrel (5.5x2.5mm) to usb-C with an $8 adaptor.

 Here are the specs: https://kfocus.org/spec/spec-xe.html

+## Summary:

+After a few months of use, what's the bottom line for me?

+1. Super annoying that under USB-C power (even if it delivers 90W) i can only get about 70% of the performance from being on 90W barrel charger.

+2. The speakers suck.
+For zoom I need to hook up something external.

+3. The hinges on the display are not stiff enough, they often collapse on me when doing comfy computing.
+   It doesn't help that the hinges only open to 130 deg, not 180.

 ## Unboxing